Menachem Mendel Schneerson: Apotheosis

-While considered the messiah by most of his followers following his death in 1994, one group has deified him.
+While considered the messiah by many of his followers following his death in 1994, one small group deified him.
 In the book The Rebbe, the Messiah, and the Scandal of Orthodox Indifference, it is mentioned that the small fringe group consider him the creator of the universe.

 Criticism

 From the 1970s onwards, Elazar Shach of the Ponevezh Yeshiva in Bnei Brak was publicly critical of Schneerson, accusing him of creating a cult of crypto-messianism around himself.
-Shach objected to Schneerson’s calling upon the Messiah to appear and eventually called for a boycott of Chabad and its institutions.
-Though Schneerson never responded publicly to Shach's attacks, he did rebuke those who disparaged (religious and non-religious) Jews and for bringing division among them in apparent response to Shach, explaining that "every Jew, regardless of differences and levels of observances, is part of Am Echad", the unified Jewish people.
+Shach objected to Schneerson's calling upon the Messiah to appear and eventually called for a boycott of Chabad and its institutions.
+Though Schneerson never responded publicly to Shach's attacks (at times he referred to Shach as "the man from bnei brak"), he did rebuke those who disparaged (religious and non-religious) Jews and for bringing division among them in apparent response to Shach, explaining that "every Jew, regardless of differences and levels of observances, is part of Am Echad", the unified Jewish people.